- I am on sabbatical leave May 2022 through August 2023

 - ungrading and liberatory pedagogy (see examples here and here)

-- antiracist and antifascist teaching and research (also related to ungrading and liberatory pedagogy)
+- antiracist and antifascist teaching and research

-upcoming courses:
+current courses:

 recent work, reading courses and independent projects with students include

-- I taught a free pop-up online (synch and asnych) course on Art Spiegelman’s Maus I and Maus II for students in McMinn County, Tennessee, after their school board, in an act of structural antisemitism, removed the book from their curriculum.
+- I taught a free pop-up online (synch and asynch) course on Art Spiegelman’s Maus I and Maus II for students in McMinn County, Tennessee, after their school board, in an act of structural antisemitism, removed the book from their curriculum.

 - 2021-22, beginning German, with my colleague Dr. Emily Frazier-Rath using the OER text Grenzenlos Deutsch